d2l-ai/d2l-en/chapter_convolutional-modern/resnet.md

 to achieve a better tradeoff between
 FLOPs and accuracy.
 ResNeXt-ification
-is appealing in convolution network design and we will apply this ResNeXt block to our later model design.
+is appealing in later convolution network design, such as in the RegNet model :cite:`Radosavovic.Kosaraju.Girshick.ea.2020` and the ConvNeXt architecture :cite:`liu2022convnet`.
+We will apply the ResNeXt block later in this chapter.